Mobile FAQs

 Case

-A (Support) Case is a standard NetSuite record, and represents a service/job that is delivered to a Customer.
-It captures the details of the issue/problem/service to be performed.
+A (Support) Case is a standard NetSuite record representing a service rendered to a Customer or a job delivered to a Customer.
+This captures the details of the issue that needs to be fixed or a service that needs to be performed.
 A Case is associated with a Project.

 A Project may have many Cases associated with it over time.